Business Line of Credit vs. Business Loan: Which Is Right for You?

 Crowdfunding

-• No repayment required for rewards/donations
+• Pros: No repayment required for rewards/donations, and can double as marketing.

 Small Business Grants

-• No repayment or equity loss
+• Pros: No repayment and no equity loss.

-• Long application cycles
+• Cons: Long application cycles with strict requirements and heavy competition.

 Choosing the Right Option for Your Business